 The big talking, point, however, is at the back, where Kia has introduced a contrast panel that runs from the roofline to the back wheel arch.
 It’s the kind of feature that you either love or loathe and while we’re huge fans of brands who deliver bold designs, it's something that takes a little getting used to.

 Inside, Kia has done a decent job in making the Niro a more rewarding place to spend time.
 Much as we love the outgoing model, the cabin was always something of a let-down, both in terms of layout and quality.
 The new dashboard takes some styling cues from the larger Sorento and Sportage models and feature a a long, sloping dashboard rail that houses both a digital instrument binnacle and an infotainment screen, both of which are 10.25” displays.
 As with the EV6, there’s a sensible combination of physical buttons and touchscreen controls and anyone switching from a traditional ICE car won’t be overwhelmed by the familiar layout.
 Kia is also introducing some new materials such as a headlining made from recycled wallpaper and door trims made from a solvent free plastics.

-In terms of practicality, the Niro Electric offers an impressive 475 litres of space (up 24 litres) in the boot, which isn't that much smaller than an EV6's 490-litres.
-For the first time, a frunk.
-Although it can only hold 20 litres, that’s enough for a Type 2 cable and means that your filthy wet plugs don’t have to be stowed with the rest of your luggage in the boot.
+In terms of practicality, the Niro electric offers an impressive 475 litres of space (up 24 litres) in the boot, which isn't that much smaller than an EV6's 490-litres.
+For the first time, there's a frunk too.
+Although it can only hold 20 litres, that’s enough for a well wound Type 2 cable and means that your filthy wet plugs don’t have to be stowed with the rest of your luggage in the back.

 Customers can also specify a special ‘relaxation’ seat that reclines fully and allows you to catch forty winks during a charging break.

 Downsides?
-Well, some of the materials look a little cheap.
-The fake leather is particularly fake and while we don’t doubt its longevity, it doesn’t deliver the premium feel of its EV6 stablemate.
+Well, the smaller screens in the cheaper models look a little lost and the fake leather is particularly fake.
+While we don’t doubt its longevity, it doesn’t deliver the premium feel of its EV6 stablemate.

 Battery and range